Phantom65536/RenAIssance-Test/readme.md

 ## Dataset

-I used the scanned historical documents provided in this task.
-These PDF documents were then processed into images and paired with ground truth transcriptions.
-Most of them were split into individual lines to serve as training and testing samples for the TrOCR model.
+I used the provided scanned historical documents, converting the PDF files into images paired with ground truth transcriptions.
+Most documents were split into individual lines to create training and testing samples for the TrOCR model.
+The `test_sources` folder contains all original PDF files, `extracted_imgs` holds cropped images of the main text, and `cropped_imgs` includes cropped lines from each page.
+For fine-tuning, `train_data` and `test_data` are created by splitting `cropped_imgs`, while `pdf_labels` store the corresponding ground truth sentences.

 ## Implementation